hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 Search trees are the "go to" structure for keeping performant ordered data with balanced read/write performance, by ensuring we keep the "search property" we can perform on average operations in `O(logN)` -- if the tree is balanced.
 Sadly in reality they're bounded by the worst time-complexity of `O(h)` where h is the height of the tree.
 What that means is if we get unlucky with the data - searches can devolve into searching a linked-list.
 That wouldn't do.
 Here there are many flavors thankfully.

-Fan favorites include the classics; an AVL Tree, Red-Black tree, B-Tree or perhaps an LSM Tree, which all come with spices and even more variety.
+Cult classics include; an AVL Tree, Red-Black tree, B-Tree or perhaps an LSM Tree, which all come with spices and even more variety.

-We are concerned about much more than order of magnitude choices ultimately, we are also interested in how these structures interact with memory layout, can the data fit in main memory (internal) or is it on disk(external)? is it cache friendly? are the node values blocks of virtual memory(pages) fetched from disk? or random access? sorting files in a directory is a simple excercise that illustrates this problem.
+Here we are concerned about much more than order of magnitude choices ultimately, we are also interested in how these structures interact with memory layout, can the data fit in main memory (internal) or is it on disk(external)? is it cache friendly? are the node values blocks of virtual memory(pages) fetched from disk? or random access? sorting files in a directory is a simple excercise that illustrates this problem.
 What kind of concurrent patterns are enabled? are we in a garbage collected environment? how do they map to our eventual high level API?
 These questions lead to very different choices in algorithm design and optimisations.

-It's clear we're at a language cross roads, it would be difficult to express some of this in go, we need precise control of memory, performance is a target, garbage collection unpredictable, it must be embedded in a runtime/vm.
+It's clear we're at a language cross roads, it would be more difficult but not impossible to express this in go, we need precise control of memory, performance is a target, garbage collection unpredictable, it must be embedded in a runtime/vm.

 The familiar limited set of languages is known: C, C++.
 I like rust, and have been learning it for awhile, but here we must [muck about with rust's ownership rules](https://eli.thegreenplace.net/2021/rust-data-structures-with-circular-references/), if the tree [gets cyclic](https://marabos.nl/atomics/building-arc.html#weak-pointers), writing asynchronous collections in rust is difficult, but not impossible - i have experienced here, possibly the greatest learning curve spike in recent memory, a daily occurence of melting my brain.

-The blessing and curse is there is no garbage collector, and the ownership model neatly assumes dataflow is a [sub-structural](https://en.wikipedia.org/wiki/Substructural_type_system), one-way/fork/join "tree-like" flow, bi-drectional trees, graphs and [linkedlists are anything but](https://rust-unofficial.github.io/too-many-lists/), with [low-level concurrency into the mix and you're in for dark mystical arts,](https://marabos.nl/atomics/) few patterns like interior mutability are allowed to break these rules.
+The blessing and curse is there is no garbage collector, and the ownership model neatly assumes dataflow is a [sub-structural](https://en.wikipedia.org/wiki/Substructural_type_system), one-way/fork/join "tree-like" flow, bi-drectional trees, causality graphs and [linkedlists are anything but](https://rust-unofficial.github.io/too-many-lists/), with [low-level concurrency into the mix and you're in for dark mystical arts,](https://marabos.nl/atomics/) few patterns like interior mutability are allowed to break these rules.

 A binary search tree node can be represented with an `Option<Box<Node<T>>>`.
 However `Box` has single ownership.
 How are we to represent bi-directional data flow? or changing ownership and relocation as one does when balancing? how do we take this binary search tree and transmogrify it into a cool data structure like an avl or red-black tree?